liuaishan/ModelBiasedAttack/README.md

 ## Generate Prototypes

-To generate prototypes of a spicified class, you can run:
+To generate prototypes of class x, you can run:

 ```python
 python gen_prototypes.py --class_id